latug0/mfem-mgis-examples/install/INSTALLATION_TOPAZE.md

 spack repo add $PWD/mfem-mgis/spack_repo
 ```

-Now, you will create a spack mirror and boostrap directory.
+Now, you will create a spack mirror and a boostrap directory.

 ```
 spack bootstrap mirror --binary-packages my_bootstrap